dlab-berkeley/Python-Fundamentals-Legacy/README.md

-# D-Lab Python Fundamentals introductory workshop series
+# D-Lab Python Fundamentals

 This is the repository for D-Lab's introductory Python-Fundamentals workshop series.
 Laptop, Internet connection, and Zoom account required.

+# Workshop goals

+There are four folders (one for each day) that contain the notebooks we will walk through for each day:

+**Day_1** - Running Python, Jupyter Notebooks, variables assignment, data type conversion, working with strings, built-in functions

+**Day_2** - Lists, for-loops, conditional statements, writing your own functions, scope

+**Day_3** - Dictionaries, reading and writing data from and to files, installing and importing libraries, debugging errors, list comprehensions, beautiful code

+**Day_4** - Python application for information retrieval.
+You will extract targeted information from a text data set of United Nations documents to generate tabular data in a .csv file suitable for subsequent statistical analysis.
+Everything needed for this exercise is covered in Days 1, 2, and 3.

+# Installation Instructions

-# Download and install Python Anaconda distribution 3.7 and the workshop materials to get started.
+Download and install Python Anaconda distribution 3.7 and the workshop materials to get started.
 Before Part 1 be sure to:

 1. [Download and install Python Anaconda distrubtion 3.7](https://www.anaconda.com/products/individual) --> Click "Download" and then click 64-bit "Graphical Installer" for your current operating system.